DitIsVincentPM/DDRPADController/README.md

 DDR Pad Controller

-Dit is een Python-script dat seriële communicatie gebruikt om een DDR (Dance Dance Revolution) Pad aan te sturen via een ESP32.
-Dit project is ontwikkeld als een eindopdracht en biedt een alternatieve oplossing omdat de ESP32 geen HID (Human Interface Device) functionaliteit ondersteunt.
+This is a Python script that uses serial communication to control a DDR (Dance Dance Revolution) Pad via an ESP32.
+This project was developed as a final assignment and provides an alternative solution because the ESP32 does not support HID (Human Interface Device) functionality.

-🎯 Doel
+🎯 Purpose

-De ESP32 kan niet direct worden gebruikt als een toetsenbord (HID), daarom wordt seriële communicatie gebruikt om knoppen van het DDR-pad door te sturen naar een computer.
-Dit script vertaalt de ontvangen seriële signalen naar toetsaanslagen.
+The ESP32 cannot be used directly as a keyboard (HID), so serial communication is used to send button presses from the DDR pad to a computer.
+This script translates the received serial signals into keystrokes.

-🛠 Functionaliteiten
+🛠 Features

-Automatische of handmatige selectie van de juiste COM-poort.
+Automatic or manual selection of the correct COM port.

-Seriële verbinding maken en verbreken via een eenvoudige GUI.
+Establish and disconnect serial connections via a simple GUI.

-Handshake-systeem om de verbinding met de ESP32 te bevestigen.
+Handshake system to confirm the connection with the ESP32.

-Leest de input van de ESP32 (W, A, S, D) en simuleert pijltjestoetsen.
+Reads input from the ESP32 (W, A, S, D) and simulates arrow key presses.

 W ➝ ⬆️ Up Arrow